Droppe/Lu/README.markdown

                                      Get started @ http://iheartweb.github.com/Lu/
 ```

-Lu is developed using nodejs.
+Lu is developed using nodejs and compass.
 To start contributing - get node, install the npms in package.json, and then:

 ```
+$gem install compass
-node server.js
+$node server.js
 ```